Coatue direct deposits $20M into Pinwheel, a payroll API for neobanks – TechCrunch

 Among notable hires, Lauren Crossett, formerly of Plaid and Quovo, has joined the company as head of commercial.
 The company has also signed a VP of Engineering, who will join in the next few weeks.

-In addition to the institutional funds, a litany of individual investors joined the round, including Gokul Rajaram, Adam Nash, Jackie Reses, Raj Date, Tony Xu, Shishir Mehotra, Amit Agarwal and Shiva Rajaraman.
+In addition to the institutional funds, a litany of individual investors joined the round, including Gokul Rajaram, Adam Nash, Jackie Reses, Raj Date, Tony Xu, Shishir Mehrotra, Amit Agarwal and Shiva Rajaraman.